aerogear-attic/aerogear-cordova-otp/README.md

 AeroGear OTP Cordova
 ====================

-Cordova plugin for OTP comes with [BarcodeScanner](/wildabeast/BarcodeScanner) to be able to easly obtain the secret
+Cordova plugin for OTP depends on [BarcodeScanner](https://github.com/wildabeast/BarcodeScanner) to be able to easly obtain the secret

 ## To install